 Richard Lerner, M.D. became a director of the Company following the Merger that occurred in August 2013 and has served on the board of directors of ITI since 2002.
 Dr. Lerner served as President of the Scripps Research Institute, a private, non-profit biomedical research organization from 1986 to January 2012, and since then has served and continues to serve as Institute Professor.
 Dr. Lerner received the Wolf Prize in Chemistry in 1994, the California Scientist of the Year Award in 1996, the Paul Ehrlich and Ludwig Darmstaedter Prize in 2003, and the Prince of Asturias Award in 2012 for his achievements in the development of catalytic antibodies and combinatorial antibody libraries.
 Dr. Lerner is a member of the National Academy of Sciences and the Royal Swedish Academy of Sciences.
-Dr. Lerner previously served as a director of Kraft Foods, Inc. and Teva Pharmaceutical Industries Ltd. and currently serves as a director of Opko Health, Inc., Zebra Biologics, Cognos Therapeutics and Interex, Inc. Dr. Lerner received his M.D. from Stanford Medical School.
+Dr. Lerner previously served as a director of Kraft Foods, Inc. and Teva Pharmaceutical Industries Ltd. and currently serves as a director of Opko Health, Inc., a publicly-traded biotechnology company and Zebra Biologics, Cognos Therapeutics and Interex, Inc. which are private companies.
+Dr. Lerner received his M.D. from Stanford Medical School.